French Louisianians: Americanization of the Cajun Country

-St. Dominicans in Louisiana
+Refugees from Saint-Domingue in Louisiana

-In the early 19th century, floods of St. Dominican refugees fled from Saint-Domingue and poured into New Orleans, nearly tripling the city's population.
+In the early 19th century, floods of Creole refugees fled Saint-Domingue and poured into New Orleans, nearly tripling the city's population.
 Indeed, more than half of the refugee population of Saint-Domingue settled in Louisiana.
-Thousands of St. Dominican refugees, both white and Creole of color, arrived in New Orleans, sometimes bringing slaves with them.
-While Governor Claiborne and other Anglo-American officials wanted to keep out additional free black men, the Louisiana Creoles wanted to increase the French-speaking Creole population.
-As more refugees were allowed in Louisiana, St. Dominican refugees who had first gone to Cuba also arrived.
-Officials in Cuba deported many of the St. Dominican refugees in retaliation for Bonapartist schemes in Spain.
+Thousands of refugees, both white and Creole of color, arrived in New Orleans, sometimes bringing slaves with them.
+While Governor Claiborne and other Anglo-American officials wanted to keep out additional free black men, Louisiana Creoles wanted to increase the French-speaking Creole population.
+As more refugees were allowed in Louisiana, those who had first gone to Cuba had also arrived.
+Officials in Cuba deported many of these refugees in retaliation for Bonapartist schemes in Spain.

 Nearly 90 percent of early 19th century immigrants to the territory settled in New Orleans.
-The 1809 deportation of St. Dominicans from Cuba brought 2,731 whites, 3,102 Creoles of color and 3,226 slaves, which, in total, doubled the city's population.
+The 1809 deportation from Cuba brought 2,731 whites, 3,102 Creoles of color and 3,226 slaves, which, in total, doubled the city's population.
 The city became 63 percent black in population, a greater proportion than Charleston, South Carolina's 53 percent.